Introduction: VideoDuke, Download Videos for Mac

 Features:

-• High-Resolution Downloads: Lets you save videos up to 8K from places like YouTube, which is perfect for anyone with a nice monitor.
+• High-Resolution Downloads: Lets you save videos up to 8K from places like YouTube, which is perfect for anyone with a stunning monitor.

 • Audio Extraction: You can rip audio into an MP3 file and save it straight away.
-This is great for music, podcasts, or lectures.
+This is ideal for music, podcasts, or lectures.

 Also Works With Other Video Sites On Social Media